-We can confirm the strengthening of EFW as demonstrated by Sohn and Park [2010] at the lower levels.
+[47] We can confirm the strengthening of EFW as demonstrated by Sohn and Park [2010] at the lower levels.
 A distinct and statistically significant increase is found in all of our experiments.
-However we also find changes at the higher levels, which are highly significant in all experiments.
-In accordance to our previous findings for ASC_m the inward directed trends are of similar magnitude to the instantaneous and mean humidity and wind experiment, but at the mid levels, the trend is only half as pronounced in the experiment applying mean humidity and winds, supporting our assumption that situations of high outward transport are averaged out in MT{mm} .
+However, we also find changes at the higher levels, which are highly significant in all experiments.
+In accordance with our previous findings for ASC_m , the inward directed trends have a magnitude similar to the instantaneous and mean humidity and wind experiment, but at the midlevels, the trend is only half as pronounced in the experiment applying mean humidity and winds, supporting our assumption that situations of high outward transport are averaged out in MT{mm} .